 Because Talent Development yields ROI on Talent Acquisition

 Recruiting great talent is time consuming and costly.
 Onboarding a new hire is just the starting point.
 The first three months of employment are critical to determining if an employee will remain with an organization.
 Yet companies, after on-boarding, often revert to a “sink or swim” mentality where the new hire is expected to decipher how to best assimilate and integrate in the new environment.
 With the first 100 days in a new job strongly determining first-year success and tenure, new hires who have the support and guidance they need to be successful are most likely to stay committed to your organization and keep first year turnover to a minimum.
-See 100-day New Hire Coaching & Mentoring to learn more.
+See Executive Coaching to learn more.

 Because Talent Development is an effective employee retention strategy